rjsf-team/react-jsonschema-form/README.md

 </select>
 ```

-A live example of both approaches side-by-side can be found in the **Alternatives** playground preset.
+A live example of both approaches side-by-side can be found in the **Alternatives** tab of the [playground](https://mozilla-services.github.io/react-jsonschema-form/).

 ### Disabled attribute for `enum` fields

-This library supports the 'disabled' attribute for `enum` options.
-Enum disabled allows disabling options for 'enum' fields.This attribute can be added as a part of uiSchema.
+To disable an option, use the `enumDisabled` property in uiSchema.

 ```js
 const schema = {